ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 ## Definitions

 Let’s start off with some definitions.
-First, the basics:
+First, the basics about alerts and SLOs:

+Alert

+: A notification of a significant event.
+Probably results in an on-call engineer being paged.
+Alerts are configured by **alerting rules**.

+Event

+: Something which is causing increased error rates.
+An event might trigger an alert.
+A **significant event** is one we want to alert on.
+Not all events are significant.

+SLO

-- **SLO**&nbsp;– Service Level Objective, e.g. 99.9% successful requests over 30 days.
-- **SLO rate**&nbsp;– The required percentage of successful requests, 99.9% in this case.
+: Service Level Objective, e.g. 99.9% successful requests over 30 days.
+The **SLO rate** is the percentage of successful requests (99.9%), and the **SLO window** is the duration (30 days).
+Atlassian have a good overview of [SLIs vs SLOs vs SLAs](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli).

-- **SLO window**&nbsp;– The duration the SLO considers, 30 days in this case.
+Error budget

-- **Error budget**&nbsp;– The inverse of the SLO, i.e. 0.1% over 30 days in this case.
+: The inverse of the SLO, i.e. 0.1% over 30 days in this case.
 A measure of how many errors we can have while still meeting our SLO.

+Burn rate

-- **Burn rate**&nbsp;– How quickly the error budget is getting used up.
+: How quickly the error budget is getting used up.
 A constant 1% error rate would take 3 days to use up an entire 30 day error budget.

-When I talk about alerts, I mean:

-- **Event**&nbsp;– Something which is causing increased error rates.
-Might trigger an alert.
-- **Significant event**&nbsp;– An event which is using too much of the error budget.
-We want to alert on these.
-- **Alert**&nbsp;– A notification of a significant event.
-Probably results in an on-call engineer being paged.
-- **Alerting rule**&nbsp;– The configuration for when an alert fires.
-- **Alert rate**&nbsp;– The error rate threshold considered by an alerting rule.
-- **Alert window**&nbsp;– The duration considered by an alerting rule.

-And this is how we’ll measure how good an alerting system is:

-- **Precision**&nbsp;– What proportion of detected events were significant?
-Low precision means we alert too much on non-significant events.
-- **Sensitivity**&nbsp;– What proportion of significant events were detected?
-Low sensitivity means the significant events are not alerted on.
-- **Detection time**&nbsp;– How long after a significant event starts does the alert fire?
-- **Reset time**&nbsp;– How long after the significant event ends does the alert continue firing?

 ## Simple example